chintal/tendril/doc/userdoc/userinstall.rst

      c.
 Install ``pdflatex``.
 The reference implementation assumes ``texlive-latex`` with an as-yet unspecified set of addons.
-The following list of ubuntu packages is a complete set which contains the used latex packages, though all of these are likely not needed. ``texlive-latex-recommended`` is a good start.
+The following list of ubuntu packages is a complete set which definitely contains the used latex packages, though not all of these are needed. ``texlive-latex-recommended`` is a good start.

             - texlive-latex-base
             - texlive-binaries